 Feng Shui is an ancient Chinese art.
-In Mandarin, “Feng'' means “wind” and “Shui” is translated as “water”.
-It is well known for building a calm and focused atmosphere by creating a balance between individuals and the environment around them, thanks to specific layout arrangements.
+In Mandarin, “Feng'' means “wind” and “Shui” means “water”.
+It is well known for building a calm and focused atmosphere by creating a balance between individuals and the environment around them with specific layout arrangements.
 Many people around the world, including architects and interior designers, use it to create a peaceful environment.
-As the future of work is a lot about employees' well-being, their workspace should make them feel as comfortable and productive as they would be when working from home.
-With all the advantages that this design model can generate, why not consider creating a Feng Shui Office?
-With our desk booking app, we, at deskbird, always try to give you the best tools and recommendations to manage your workspace and create an employee-centric culture.
-In this article, we share with you 9 steps to create Feng Shui at work and build an atmosphere that fosters inspiration and productivity.
+As the future of work focuses on employees' well-being, their workspace should make them feel as comfortable and productive as they would be when working from home.
+With all of the advantages of this design model, why not consider creating a Feng Shui Office?
+With our desk booking app, deskbird provides the best tools and recommendations to manage your workspace and create an employee-centric culture.
+In this article, we share 9 steps to create Feng Shui at work and build an atmosphere that fosters inspiration and productivity.

 Step 1: Take the power position into account